 The senior curriculum leads students through the college application process, assists students in applying for financial aid and scholarships and guides students through the transition to college.

-College Possible high school graduates are coached through the transition to college and are supported all the way through college graduation.
-Their coaches, serving as AmeriCorps members, prepare them to be financially literate students with great study skills, ready to face the common obstacles to graduation.
-Read the college curriculum.
+After high school, College Possible students are coached through the transition to college and are supported all the way through college graduation.
+Their coaches, serving as AmeriCorps members, ensure they establish academic success skills, are connected to on-campus resources and are assisted in the financial aid and registration processes.

 College Possible service members, along with current College Possible students when possible, introduce younger students to the possibilities of college and provide them with steps to prepare.